VR51/get-em/README.md

 # USE THIS TO:

 - Download ATR discs from http://www.mushca.com/f/atari/index.php
-- To see the current update notice displayed at the Homecroft site.
+- To see the current update notice displayed at the Homesoft site.

 # TO RUN: